5/8/2025

 Greg Palm

-Yeah, I guess maybe a different way to look at it is are you seeing any more inbound interest activity from either current customers with new applications or even new customers in total?
+Yeah, I guess maybe a different way to look at it is, are you seeing any more inbound interest activity from either current customers with new applications or even new customers in total?

 speaker

-Dick Rizella
+Dick Rosella

 speaker